Storytelling in a digital world (Annual INDIGENOUS edition) [working title]

 Artlink welcomes proposals for writing and information on associated projects and exhibition programs that relate to our forthcoming themed editions listed below.
-Priority will be given to essays, artist and project profiles that support Indigenous and non-Indigenous creative practices from Australia, New Zealand and the Asia Pacific.
+The focus is on long-form essays, artist nd project profiles from Australia and the Asia Pacific.
+Priority is given to proposals from South Australian arts writers.
 Multi-disciplinary perspectives are encouraged.
 Contact for submissions

 Issue 39: 3 | September 2019

 At a time of change across the arts in education, the diversification of media and models for cultural production and community engagement through the arts, this edition looks to new perspectives on art education across the school and university sectors.
 Case studies include alternative models in art education, open-access learning, community practice, models of knowledge dissemination and the expanded role of art education programming in museums and galleries.

 Despite the development of an Australian national curriculum in the arts at a school level, few states have adopted this in its entirety, reflecting different philosophical positioning on what is of core importance in art education across the states and territories.
 As arts education continues to transform across the sectors, new and interesting art movements are arising through emergent public pedagogy projects, continuing to push the boundaries and purpose of arts education.